Artificial Intelligence

 These domains form the foundation of its work as it develops scalable, enterprise-ready AI capabilities for TD Bank, notes Volkovs.

 In its recent efforts, the team is prioritizing knowledge management by building systems that can surface, share, and apply institutional knowledge across the organization.
-“We’re scaling knowledge management across the enterprise,” he says.
+“We’re scaling knowledge management across the enterprise,” says a TD spokesperson.
 “We recently developed a playbook that allows us to move faster and build a strong foundation for platform, governance, and overall strategy.”

 Looking ahead, the bank’s next wave of AI solutions includes agentic solutions designed to support back-office functions and operational processes.
 At the same time, the AI teams are also actively exploring customer-facing use cases that will enhance the user experience on the front lines of banking.

 When it comes to selecting which AI projects to prioritize, the process is both strategic and structured.
 Volkovs explains that use cases are evaluated based on alignment with business goals, potential impact, and the readiness of data and systems to support deployment.
-“We triage based on these parameters,” he notes.
+“We triage based on these parameters,” shares the TD spokesperson.
 “Additionally, we’re building upon current models where we can utilize existing infrastructure to expedite similar capabilities.”

 As TD prepares to launch Layer 6 NY, the team is drawing on its lessons and insights learned in Canada to inform the new build-out.
 Collaboration will be key to this next phase of growth.
 “Our Layer 6 teams on both sides of the border will partner to bring our leading-edge capabilities to AMCB (U.S. Bank, America’s Most Convenient Bank) and its customers and grow Layer 6 as a centre for innovation,” says Volkovs.